psl-linqs/psl-linqs.github.io/wiki/CANARY-2.3.1/Building-PSL.md

 layout: wiki
 ---

-*This page is for building the PSL source code for the purposes of development.
+*This page is for building the PSL source code for the purposes of development.*
-For running a standard PSL program, see [Running a Program](Running-a-Program.md).*

 To get the code, simply clone the repository:
 ```sh